Gabrielc1925/Gabrielc1925.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Get to know me better
+subtitle: From Pharmacy Management to the Tech World

 profile:
   align: right